 Time magazine’s list of the 100 greatest podcasts boasts some serious Philly ties

-More than just Travis and Jason Kelce's "New Heights" grace this list of Time Magazine's 100 Best Podcasts.
+More than just Travis and Jason Kelce’s “New Heights” grace this list.

-Philadelphia found itself well-represented on Time magazine’s list of the 100 greatest podcasts of all time.
+Philadelphia found itself well-represented on Time magazine’s list of the 100 greatest podcasts of all time released this week.

 Time culture correspondent Eliana Dockterman assembled the auditory smorgasbord in an attempt to “find the best of the best,” she wrote.